Skip to main content

 7. In the long term a vasectomy can save couples both time and money.
 Women on birth control spend many hours every year at doctors’ appointments, taking pills, renewing and obtaining prescriptions or IUDs.
 In addition, the average cost of a condom is over $2 per use.
 Lastly, the biggest savings of all….
 NO MORE CHILDREN

-Who Will Be Performing My Vasectomy?
+Who Should Be Performing My Vasectomy?

 The only physicians you should want working in that area!
 You will be treated by a specialist called a urologic surgeon.